 Physical Planning

-Various County Development Ordinances and Zoning Guidelines and other county zoning laws- Review of county planning frameworks leading to new zoning laws and guidelines to accommodate new planning priorities and intentions
+Various and other county zoning laws- Review of county planning frameworks leading to new zoning laws and guidelines to accommodate new planning priorities and intentions

-Support counties, municipalities and towns to develop spatial plans for areas under their jurisdiction to guide physical development as required by the Urban Areas and Cities Act as very few are compliant at present;
+Support counties, municipalities and towns to develop spatial plans for areas under their jurisdiction to guide physical development as required by the as very few are compliant at present;

 Establish an electronic/automated One Stop Shop platform to consolidate all approvals and processes as a matter of priority to deal with the current inefficient and slow planning approval system;